ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 Project setup
 -------------

-I read ``bg-cookiecutter`` supports a namespace package.
+I read ``scikit-package`` supports a namespace package.
 What is it and how do I set it up?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In plain English, a namespace package refers to a package that is organized in a way that allows importing and installing a package like ``pip install diffpy.pdffit2``.
 The package starts with an ``org-name`` or similar, and each package has a separate repository, i.e., https://github.com/diffpy/diffpy.pdffit2.
 The consistency in naming can be beneficial for research groups by organizing research software projects and maintaining branding, as demonstrated by software projects in https://www.diffpy.org/.